Yeshe Dorjee Thongchi

 Yeshe Dorjee Thongchi (born 13 June 1952) is an Arunachali writer.
 He was formerly a deputy commissioner.
 His first literary creation is a poem named 'Junbai'.

 He is the recipient of India's prestigious award Padma Shri 2020 for his work in the field of literature and education.

 Early life and education

-Yeshe Dorjee Thongchi, born on June 13, 1952, in Jigaon, West Kameng district, Arunachal Pradesh.
+Yeshe Dorjee Thongchi, born on June 13, 1952, in Jigaon, West Kameng district, North-East Frontier Agency.
 Thongchi completed his undergraduate studies at Cotton College and went on to complete his master's degree at Gauhati University.